carthagine/c1-showcase/README.md

 `<div>`, as the previous code didn't work with Next.js server-side rendering.
 (No other change has been made compared to the code generated in the video.)

+Also, see [the comparison with an o1 zero-shot approach](o1-comparison/README.md).

 ## How to use the AI?

 Please apply to join the closed beta at https://carthagine.ai.
 Our capacity is